AryDavani/recipe-final-project/README.md

 ### Solution

-  Data-Bites allows restaurants to calculate the calorie information of their menu items, using bulk recipes.
+  Bite-Size allows restaurants to calculate the calorie information of their menu items, using bulk recipes.

 ### Technologies